alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 In fact, according to this [handy density calculator](https://aerotoolbox.com/density-altitude/) our little airship would hardly be able to keep airborne!
-So one of the challenges is to reduce hydrogen losses, or make a faster trip.
+So one of the challenges is to reduce hydrogen losses, or make a faster trip, or save even a few grams here and there.
+At this point the weight obsession of airship designers starts to be understandable.

 # 🗺️ Navigation